True Temper XP 95 Iron Shaft

 The XP 105, available exclusively from Mizuno in 2014 is the first expansion of the XP family of shafts.
 I am told we will see both 85 and 115 gram versions in the near future.

 The two XP 105 shafts in combination with the XP 95 shafts are an interesting fitting matrix.
 The X version of the 95 is 105 grams.
-I can see from the profiles a progressive launch set of irons, using the XP 95 X in the shorter irons and the XP 105 in the longer irons.
+I can see from the profiles a progressive launch set of irons, using the XP 95 X in the longer irons and the XP 105 in the shorter irons.